AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 we offer many simplified alternatives which we now discuss.

 The simplest type of inequality constraint we can apply are bounds on the variables.
-These can be added using the :code:`.addLower/Upper/LUVarBounds` methods as shown below, these can be applied to any of the single time-varying state phase regions or the parameters.
-For any methods we can also specify a positive scale factor that will be applied to the final bounding function.
+These can be added using the :code:`.addLower/Upper/LUVarBounds` methods as shown below, these can be applied to any of the single time-varying input phase regions or the parameters.
+For any method, we can also specify a positive scale factor that will be applied to the final bounding function.
 This can help scale an ill conditioned bound but will not change the meaning of the constraint.